LogtalkDotOrg/logtalk3/library/options/NOTES.md

 represented by compound terms but leaves otherwise to the clients the actual representation.

-The library also supports a user-defined ``fix_option/1`` predicate.
+The library also supports a user-defined ``fix_option/2`` predicate.
 An usage example is when an option value can be a relative file path that should be expanded before used.
 Another usage example would be converting from a user-friendly option to a form more suitable for internal processing.
+When a call to the ``fix_option/2`` predicate fails, the option is used as-is.